martoast/pos/README.md

 Only one can be ON at a time

 \*\*Check the react code that the dude made me a collaborator of on github

+[] make the left nav drawer in the default layout not be expandable, Remove all the left nav drawer stuff [] Use the logic of the right drawer on a new and second left drawer

+\*Essentially im thinink we have two left drawers, one to do all page switching with in the menu and

+the menu navigation bar needs to be a component